Snopylz/PhysBench_lz/README.md

 |SCAMPS|2800|1.68M|Good|

-**Note: Our framework implemented UBFC-PHYS, but due to the large motion amplitude, there is a lot of noise in its Ground Truth, and the test results may not be reliable, so they are not listed.**
+**Note: Our framework implemented UBFC-PHYS, but due to the large motion amplitude, there is a lot of noise in its Ground Truth, and the test results may not be reliable, so they are not listed.
+Further measures may need to be taken to filter out inaccurate Ground Truth signals before the results can be released.**
 ## Train and Test
 Train on our RLAP dataset, please see the `benchmark_RLAP` folder.
 Train on the SCAMPS dataset, please see the `benchmark_SCAMPS` folder.
 In addition, for ablation experiments and training on PURE and UBFC, please see `benchmark_addition`.
 All code is provided in Jupyter notebooks with our replication included; if you have read the tutorial, replicating results should be easy.